Proto:Sonic the Hedgehog (Genesis)

 - The screen doesn't fade to white when entering or exiting the Special Stage.

-The prototype lacks a bespoke ROM header and instead contains boilerplate information, such as a date stamp of 1989.JAN, implying that this build was somehow compiled before development had even begun.
-A reasonable estimation, based on visual cross-checking against UK prerelease coverage of Sonic, places this prototype around March 1991.
+The prototype doesn't yet have its own ROM header and instead contains basic template information, with no game name and having a date stamp of 1989.JAN, implying that this build was somehow compiled before development had even begun.
+A reasonable estimation, based on visual cross-checking against UK prerelease coverage of Sonic, places this prototype around February/March 1991.

-Instead of the well-known "Sega!" logo and iconic chant, this prototype uses the standard (and silent) palette-cycling Sega logo which opens most other Genesis/Mega Drive games.
-Unlike in the final game, the logo can be skipped with the Start button.
+Instead of the well-known Sega logo and iconic "SEGA!" chant, this prototype uses the standard (and silent) palette-cycling Sega logo which opens most other Genesis/Mega Drive games.
+Unlike in the final game, the logo can be skipped at any point with Start.

 During attract mode, BGM doesn't immediately stop when the Sega logo is displayed; the music fades out slowly instead.